My Favorite Cut Out Sugar Cookies

 And then I see the status updates I posted a year ago, two years, four years ago.
 And I think to myself…wow.
 I have nothing relevant or important to say but I put it out there so everyone could read it anyway.

 It makes me kind of want to post “I can’t wait to see what I think a year from now when Timehop gives me this status” right now on Facebook and just wait for it next year to see what I think.
 Tell me I’m not the only one who thinks that way?

 One of the things that Timehop does is remind me of all our traditions.
 For instance, on December 24th I’m probably going to check it and see 5 straight years of Instagram and Facebook posts with Jordan decorating sugar cookies.
 Because that’s what we do on Christmas Eve: we make sugar cookies.

-We make these sugar cookies, to be exact.
+We make these cut out sugar cookies, to be exact.

 Jordan is really big on traditions.
 I think it’s funny, because she’s just like my dad.
 Traditions mean a lot to him and I hate when they change, because I know he hates it too.
 Me?
 I don’t really care about what we do when and where, but Jordan is just like her Papa.
 Who knew tradition loving skipped a generation?